See discussions on Reddit

 In JavaScript, Object is a pretty broad term.
 Almost everything can be an object, except for two bottom types -

-.
-In this blog post, Object only refers to plain old objects, delimited by a left brace{
+nullandundefined.
+In this blog post, Object only refers to plain old objects, delimited by a left brace{and a right brace}.

 TL;DR: